Write C# code

 Enable customers to view their orders online.

-Data is distributed across multiple IBM i tables (customers, orders, pricing).
+Data is spread across multiple IBM i tables (customers, orders, pricing).

 Implementation with EF Core

-- DB First approach: automatic generation of C# code from existing tables
+- DB First approach: automatic C# code generation from existing tables

 - Developers work with C# objects instead of writing SQL